Action Network · Data Study · World Cup 2026

 89.9

 McKennie and Richards are the only two players above 4,000 minutes.
-As a box-to-box midfielder, McKennie covers more ground per appearance than almost any other role.
+As a box-to-box midfielder, McKennie covers more ground per appearance than almost any other role on the pitch.
 The same workload hits harder in that position.
-He is the engine of the USMNT midfield and also the second-most fatigued player on the squad.

 Fatigue Index: 89.9